teooliver/ttb-server/notes.md

 #### Backend

+- When creating MongoDb database/collection, use Admin credentials, so we protect the database from being dropped by mistake.
 - Remove dependency on custom `Result` type and use the `std Result` instead
 - Add user's id field to each task.
 (So we can use authorization to allow deletion and creation etc)
 - Update `clap` lib impls (using deprecated methods at the moment)